Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 Support for Community Emergency Response Teams

-A learning and planning companion for CERT members and coordinators.
-Built to
+A learning and planning companion for CERT members and coordinators, built to reinforce

 • Helps review CERT skills and concepts between classes.

-• Assists with planning drills, exercises, and outreach events.
+• Assists with drills, exercises, and outreach planning.

-• Provides reminder checklists and talking points for teams.
+• Provides reminder checklists and team support prompts.

-A growing system of short, focused modules that complement in-person training
+A growing system of digital modules and learning support tools that complement

 • Pre-course primers for First Aid, TECC, CERT, and more.

-• Future integration with A.I.D.E.N. and CERT Companion.
+• Future integration with A.I.D.E.N. and CERT Companion AI.

 Planning & Scenario Support

-Carefully guided use of AI to help trainers and agencies think through scenarios,
+Carefully guided AI support for trainers, planners, and agencies working through

 • Scenario ideas for drills and tabletops.

-• Draft checklists and plan outlines to refine with local experts.
+• Draft checklists and outlines to refine with local experts.

 • Support for after-action reflection and lessons learned.

-• Support for translated and culturally appropriate content.
+• Support for translated and culturally aware content.

-• Companion materials for Paws for Life and youth projects.
+• Companion materials for youth media and public outreach.

 Principles and guardrails for A.I.D.